-Houston Texans Should Trade For Frank Clark
+Houston Texans should trade for Frank Clark

 If anymore evidence was needed to confirm that the Denver Broncos are in full collapse-mode, yesterday’s news about Frank Clark’s contract restructuring should have cleared any doubts.

 Frank Clark’s days as a Bronco are coming to an end, per sources.
-Be it via a trade or release, the team will be moving on from Clark soon.
+Be it via a trade or release, the team will be moving on from Clark soon.— Field Yates (@FieldYates) October 12, 2023

 Clark was absent in yesterday’s Thursday Night Football game due to an “illness”.
 What truly appears to be at play is Denver saving their asset to use in the trade market.
 Veteran pass rushers with the acumen Frank Clark possesses are extremely hard to come by.